-• Org charts (most people report to only one person above them) 3 Tree Representations Since trees are graphs, we can use the usual graph strategies for representation (e.g. matrices, adjacency lists).
+• Org charts (most people report to only one person above them; have only one "parent", as all good trees should)

+3 Tree Representations

+Since trees are graphs, we can use the usual graph strategies for representation (e.g. matrices, adjacency lists).

 Binary trees are special in that their children are classified as left and right.
 So in order to represent them, we need to specify left to right children for each node.
 Two representations are shown in Example 24, p.
 513: a two-column array, and an adjacency list with three-field records.
 Notice how the adjacency list (pointer representation) is arranged to reproduce the geometry of the tree.

 Practice 20, p.
 513.